 b) The committee shall consist of seven tenured faculty members holding the rank of professor, to be elected by the faculty.
 Membership on the committee is staggered: committee members serve two year terms with four members elected in odd numbered years and three members elected in even numbered years.
 For the purpose of review and recommendation for the promotion of specialized faculty members, the seven full professors elected to serve as members of the Promotion and Tenure Committee will be joined by at least one specialized faculty member appointed by the Dean.

-c) The Dean appoints the chair, who shall also serve on the University Promotion and Tenure Committee.
+c) The Dean appoints the chair and selects a member of the committee to serve on the University Promotion and Tenure Committee.

 2. Merit Review Committee